Fasting from Leadership and Other Self-Inflicted Sabbaticals

 I remember listening to an interview between Tim Ferris and Jerry Colonna, the famed CEO coach.
 I was excited to listen to the conversation as Jerry's book Reboot set the stage for me to enroll in an ICF program for Jungian Coaching.
 During the interview, I learned that Jerry goes on sabbaticals to recharge, refresh, and rejuvenate.
-It helps him be a better coach, a more present human, a great father, and loyal friend.
-In my second month of being a Jungian Coach, who’s launching a business, I understand this.
-While I’ve not taken time off to rest, per se, I do feel like I’m on a sabbatical from education and educational leadership– and it’s a powerful experience.
-Stepping away does help me feel rested, but also allows newer perspectives to emerge as I work through my days.
+It helps him be a better coach, a more present human, a better father, and loyal friend.

 One of those perspectives is,

-why don’t more organizations prioritize sabbaticals for K12 leaders?
+why don’t more organizations prioritize sabbaticals or leadership fasts for leaders?

 Sometimes engaging in the day-to-day , the urgent, and the tactical just doesn’t allow enough space to evaluate current tactics and strategies – and so we continue on autopilot, and sometimes get burnt out.
 Allowing leaders a sabbatical helps them observe the sector from a distance, and more objectively.
 With that comes new opportunities to do things better and differently because you take the time to see things that way.